 Students from the UK need a visa to study in New Zealand.
 There are different visa options available, and you'll need to do your own research to discover which one best fits your needs.

 The type of visa required largely depends upon the duration of your course.
-If you plan to study for less than three months a visitor visa will do.
+If you plan to study for less than three months, you can enter New Zealand on a visitor visa.
 If your programme of study lasts for more than three months, you'll need to apply for a student visa.

 On this visa, you can stay in the country for up to four years.
-To be eligible, you must be enrolled with an NZQA-approved education provider and have the means to pay the full amount of your course.
+To be eligible, you must be enrolled with an NZQA-approved education provider and be able to pay the full amount of your course.

 To apply for this visa online, you'll need to send:

-• the 'offer of place' from your NZQA-approved educational institution
+• the 'offer of place' from your educational institution

 • proof that you have enough money for living costs for the duration of your stay